Dian Belmont: Post-Crisis/Sandman Mystery Theatre

 Starting in Sandman Mystery Theatre, Dian Belmont's history is altered.
 Her relationship with Wesley is now modeled on that of Nick and Nora Charles in The Thin Man: they have a more lighthearted rapport but a much more mature view of their personal relationship.
-Dian's father is the District Attorney and she in now seen as a flighty party girl who after an encounter with the Sandman joins in his fight against crime.
+Dian's father is the District Attorney and she is now seen as a flighty party girl who after an encounter with the Sandman joins in his fight against crime.
 In later adventures Dian jokingly refers to herself as Sandy due to a comic that she read about a fictionalized version of herself and Wesley (itself based on the Golden Age adventures of Sandman and Sandy).
 In her twilight years, Dian Belmont became an award-winning crime novelist and attracted such high profile fans as Jack Knight, also known as Starman, helping him solve one of his crimes.
 Dian died of natural causes and was joined by Wesley soon after.